 In December 2015, the Company signed a uranium concentrates supply agreement with a major United States utility company for delivery commencing in 2018 and continuing for a five-year period through 2022.
-The Company and the major United States utility customer mutually agreed to cancel the Year 3 delivery, rather than pursue a partial assignment.
-There was no delivery during 2020.
 On March 8, 2021, the Company entered into an agreement with a third party to complete the Year 4 (2021) uranium concentrate delivery.
 The Company paid \$78,000 in April 2021 to the assignee for which the assignee made the delivery in May 2021.
-This amount is included in settlement expense on the Company's consolidated statement of operations and comprehensive loss.
-On April 13, 2022, in satisfaction of its Year 5 (2022) delivery obligation, the Company delivered 125,000 pounds of uranium concentrate (See Note 14).
+In April 2022, in satisfaction of the Year 5 delivery under its supply contract, the Company delivered 125,000 lbs of uranium concentrate from its prepaid uranium concentrate inventory.
+Accordingly, during the year ended December 31, 2022, the Company recorded revenue of \$7,223,609 (at a price of approximately \$57 per pound) and cost of revenue of \$4,044,083, related to the delivery of the uranium.
+In May 2022, the Company received the cash proceeds from this sale.